emanalshehrii/Age_Detection_using_Deep_Learning/Age_Detection_Report.md

 ## Abstract
 Recently, many applications using biometrics to extract information from face images such as age, gender, and emotional state.
 So, in this project we used **UTKFace dataset** to estimate the age from facial features analysis.
-The main objective of this project is to use deep-learning algorithms in order to estimate the age from facial images.
+The main objective of this project is to use Neural Network which is a type of deep-learning algorithms in order to estimate the age from facial images.

 ## Data Description